epsilon-phase/img-genner/README.md

 takes two colors to interpolate, a center position, and a radius over which it fades from the first to the second, and an optional distance function, in case you want, for instance, some Manhattan distance instead.

+You can implement your own so long as the function is of the signature `(image x y fraction)`